amitsaha/amitsaha.github.io/content/named_temporary_file.rst

 In Python, when you need to create a temporary file with a filename associated to it on disk, `NamedTemporaryFile
 <https://docs.python.org/2/library/tempfile.html#tempfile.TemporaryFile>`__
-function in the ``tempfile`` is the goto function.
-Here are some use cases that I think one might use it for and
+function in the ``tempfile`` module is the goto function.
+Here are some use cases that I think one might use it for.

 *Case #1: You simply need a named empty temporary file*